hannahilea/hannahilea.github.io/blog/telegraph-key-singular-board/src.md

 I am very, very pleased with how this project turned out, and how usable and portable my key(singular)board is.

 If I were cooler, I would have typed this blog post with it.
 Fortunately for this post's legibility, I did not do that.
-On the other hand, I'd probably be better at Morse if I had!
+On the other hand, I'd probably be better at Morse code if I had!

 ***Instructions for building your own Key(singular)board are [here](https://github.com/hannahilea/telegraph-key-singular-board).[^trivial] Let me know if you make one!***